Books, brews, shopping and firetrucks

 Church was a global explorer and his home’s combination of Victorian architecture and Middle-Eastern decorative motifs reflects his travels.
 The interior remains much as it looked in the 1890s and includes paintings, sculptures and antiques from around the world.
 One exhibit, Overlook, has an installation by Teresita Fernández.

 If you don’t take a cruise, get out the telephoto lens and snap the picturesque Hudson-Athens Lighthouse, also south of the city.
 Built in 1874 and automated in 1950, it is owned by a nonprofit and still guides ships and boats through the Middle Grand Flats.
 The next tour is Oct 9.
-Call 518-822-1014.The Current is a nonprofit supported by its readers; please consider a year-end gift.
+Call 518-822-1014.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.